FPI FUNDLINK

 3 ways to activate your core

-We offer three different ways to have a core portfolio using American Funds, each designed to equip investors with the investment methodologies and tools to address the risks and opportunities present in every market environment.
-American Funds have a reputation for reliability and quality, which is why Flexible Plan Investments (FPI) is proud to offer actively managed solutions in combination with them.
+We offer three different ways to have a core portfolio that uses American Funds, each designed to equip investors with the investment methodologies and tools to address the risks and opportunities present in every market environment.
+American Funds have a reputation for reliability and quality, which is why Flexible Plan Investments (FPI) is proud to offer actively managed solutions that can draw upon a universe of American Funds.

 SUITABILITY-BASED